Microsoft Surface Pro — What Goes Wrong

 Screen flickering is a widely documented, multi-generational issue affecting Surface Pro devices from Pro 4 through current models.
 The Microsoft Community Hub hosts a long-running thread titled "Surface Pro Screen flicker issue" with reports spanning years.
 Reddit users on r/Surface have posted solutions and workarounds, indicating the problem is common enough to generate community-driven fixes.
 Screen flickering is often linked to device overheating.

-The sspai reviewer provided the most detailed Chinese market screen critique, identifying four specific issues:
+An international tech publication reviewer provided the most detailed screen critique, identifying four specific issues:

 1. No anti-reflective coating — "under strong outdoor sunlight, the mirror reflection is very obvious, screen content readability drops dramatically."